nullstare/ReiLua/API.md

 ## Usage

 Application needs 'main.lua' or 'main' file as entry point.
 ReiLua executable will first look it from same directory.
 Alternatively, path to the folder where "main.lua" is located can be given as argument.
-There are five Lua functions that the framework will call, 'RL.init', 'RL.process', 'RL.draw', 'RL.log' and 'RL.exit'.
+There are five Lua functions that the framework will call, 'RL.init', 'RL.process', 'RL.draw', 'RL.event', 'RL.log', and 'RL.exit'.

 ---
 > function RL.init()